xiix0/scam/README.md

-Love is in the offing.
-Be affectionate to one who adores you.
+Q:	Why did the WASP cross the road?
+A:	To get to the middle.